Your friends are fundraising. Don't miss out, opt in.

 Story

-In 2022 with 2018, I had the pleasure of travelling to Ukraine with two great friends on a fund raising charity drive to raise money for our local First Responders.
-I only spent three nights in Kyiv but found the people to be decent, friendly, warm and welcoming.
-For that reason, we decided to do something to help them.
+In 2018, I had the pleasure of travelling to Ukraine with two great friends on a fund raising charity trip for our local First Responders.
+I only spent three days in Kyiv but found the people to be decent, friendly, warm and welcoming.
+For that reason, I decided to do something to help them.

 Our first trip!

-As many of you will know, we visited Ukraine in April, taking a suitcase of childrens clothes and sweets and plus a credit card, knowing we could spend over £7,000 on food and essentials.
-We flew to Krakow in Poland where we were met by a friend called Igor, a Ukrainian refugee who moved to Poland after Russia invaded.
+We visited Ukraine in April 2022, with a suitcase of childrens clothes and sweets and plus a debit card with nearly £7,000 to spend on food and essentials.
+We flew to Krakow and met with Igor, a Ukrainian refugee who moved to Poland after Russia invaded.

-Our first trip was to a huge supermarket in Krakow, where we filled his minibus with supplies – twelve full shopping trollies in total!
+Our first trip was to a supermarket, where we filled the bus with supplies – twelve full shopping trollies in total!

-From Lviv, we went to Ternopil, further East and met with the leaders of a church which regularly feeds 200 people a day and at night, turns into a refuge with the pews moved to allow mattresses to be spread out.
-After learning what the church people needed, we left to go to a missionary refuge where we unloaded all of our supplies and were given food and a bed for the night.
+From Lviv, we went East to Ternopil and met with the leaders of a church which feeds 200 people a day.
+After learning what they needed, we went to a missionary refuge where we unloaded all of our supplies and were given food and a bed for the night.

 The next day, we went to a huge cash and carry and filled the minibus again, this time to take to the church.
-We filled their stockroom with enough food to feed 200 people for around two weeks and again, were invited for food.
-Wonderful people who were so grateful.
+We filled their stockroom with enough food to feed 200 people for around two weeks.

 That afternoon, we visited two local schools which have been turned into refugee centres, with ten or twelve people living on mattresses on the floor of classrooms.
 Many had been injured, most had lost everything and all were in tears to see that we had travelled to bring something.

-The rest of the day was more shopping for the missionary refuge and then we returnedto Lviv.
-An interesting evening with air raid alarms twice but luckily, no actual raid!
+After this, more shopping for the missionary refuge and then we returned to Lviv.
+An interesting evening with air raid sirens but luckily, no actual raid!

 On the Sunday, we bought more supplies and crossed back into Poland.
 We headed to Krakow where we said goodbye to Igor who then drove the supplies to Warsaw to distribute to fellow Ukrainians living near him.